Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most essential information you have to know about admission policy and requirements at University of Missouri-Kansas City.
+Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+What are the admission requirements for University of Missouri-Kansas City?

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 3,599 in 2023.
-University of Missouri-Kansas City has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,351 in 2024.
+University of Missouri-Kansas City has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The SAT Critical Reading average score was 654 for the enrolled first-year students, while the average SAT Math score was 664.
+The SAT Critical Reading average score was 654 for the admitted students, while the average SAT Math score was 664.

 Deadlines

-The cutoff date for submitting applications to University of Missouri-Kansas City is June 15.
-For transfer students, note that the application deadline is June 15.
+The last day for submitting applications to University of Missouri-Kansas City is August 15.
+If you are thinking about applying as a transfer student, the application deadline is June 15.

 Acceptance Rate